V-Rajasekar/README/Java/OCJP11/Part-II/Chapter18-Concurrency.md

 ## Understanding Thread Concurrency.
-The property of executing multiple threads and processes at the same time is referred to as concurrency.<Need to read>
+The process of executing multiple threads and processes at the same time is referred to as concurrency.<Need to read>

 ## Defining a Task with Runnable.

 - `java.lang.Runnable` is a functional interface that takes no arguments and returns no data